 - Final Instructional Class Days are scheduled during each regular term, including the Full Summer Session, and are the last two instructional days of the term immediately preceding the first reading period.

 - No tests or quizzes are to be administered on these days.
 Lab quizzes and/or practicums may be given in courses comprised of both a lecture and a scheduled lab, where the lecture carries at least 2 credits.

 - For all courses, graded homework or assignments, lab reports, course projects, demonstrations, studio reviews, and presentations may be due during these two days, provided that they are listed on the syllabus at the start of the semester.

-- All quizzes and tests should be graded and reported to students on or before the last day of class of Dead Week.
+- All quizzes and tests should be graded and reported to students on or before the last final instructional day.

-- Student concerns may be discussed with the faculty member and/or reported to the chief academic officer of the department of instruction, or the Assistant Vice Provost for Academic Affairs.
+3. Student concerns may be discussed with the faculty member and/or reported to the chief academic officer of the department of instruction, or with the Assistant Provost for Academic Advocacy and Conflict Resolution.
 (See Student Academic Grievance Policy in the General Catalog.).